 We encourage students to attend Mon-Fri to build a sense of community and to be able to take advantage of all the class offerings.
 However, we understand families who live further away or have to accommodate special schedules.
 Please talk to us about your situation.

 Yes!
 Homeschoolers and students who have attended learning centers similar to ours have attended every kind of university, including top Ivy league schools, where admission officers actually seek out these non-traditional applicants.

-Our student members are classified as homeschoolers, giving them an advantage with top college admissions officers and employers seeking successful, non-traditional candidates.
+We are pursuing accreditation with the International Association of Learner Driver Schools.
+Until we receive our accreditation (~3-year process), our students are under the same classification as homeschoolers, actually giving them an advantage with top college admissions officers and employers seeking successful, nontraditional candidates.

 The skills of successful self-direction (including self-motivation) are what your child will develop with the guidance of a patient and inspiring mentor and the support of a positive peer community.

 Student members follow their personalized schedule of activities including group classes/projects, individual study, group discussions and mentor meetings.
 Catch a glimpse in this video.